Staff Education and Project Expertise

 Water quality issues addressed by Commission staff include supporting highly complex studies and project developments that reap benefits both for the Potomac basin and for the Chesapeake Bay drainage.
 Commission participation as a partner in the bay recovery aims at restoring living resources, striving to improve productivity of the ecosystem, and ensuring its vitality as a place to live, work, and recreate.
 Some staff members in this section work exclusively on projects with the Chesapeake Bay Program.

-- Carlington Wallace, Environmental Scientist; BA – Biological Engineering, MS – Biological Systems Engineering, Ph.D. – Agricultural and Biological Engineering
+- Carlington Wallace, Associate Director for Water Resources; BA – Biological Engineering, MS – Biological Systems Engineering, Ph.D. – Agricultural and Biological Engineering

-- Andrea Nagel, Environmental Scientist; BS – Zoology, MS – Environmental Engineering
+- Andrea Nagel, Senior Environmental Scientist; BS – Zoology, MS – Environmental Engineering

 Staff in the aquatic life section of ICPRB work to evaluate and report on biological communities and how they respond to stream, river and estuarine conditions.
 Staff carefully measure and analyze aquatic life data in the Potomac basin and make management recommendations based on sound scientific data.
 Working collaboratively with other organizations, staff develop ecosystem indicators and analysis that is consistent basin-wide.

-- Claire Buchanan, Director, Program Operations; BA – Environmental Studies, MS, Ph.D. – Zoology
+- Claire Buchanan, Emerita Director, Program Operations; BA – Environmental Studies, MS, Ph.D. – Zoology

-- Mike Selckmann, Aquatic Ecologist; BA – Biology; MS – Environmental Biology
+- Mike Selckmann, Associate Director for Aquatic Habitats; BA – Biology; MS – Environmental Biology

 Rikke Jepsen, Aquatic Ecologist; BS – Biological Sciences; MS – Geography and Environmental Systems